khromenokroman/create-rules-via-netconf/readme.md

 **The script includes several functions:**
 * delete_node_firewall: this function deletes all nodes of the firewall.
-* create_trex_subnets: this function creates randomly generated subnets for a given context.
+* create_subnets: this function creates randomly generated subnets for a given context.
-* create_trex_acl: this function creates ACL entries with an accepting action for a given context.
+* create_acl: this function creates ACL entries with an accepting action for a given context.
-* create_trex_sec: this function creates a security policy with prepopulated 'Trex' rules for a given context.
+* create_sec: this function creates a security policy with prepopulated 'User' rules for a given context.

 ### Disclaimer